Dear filmmakers,

 Why are you increasing your submission fees now?

 CARA is a self-funded division of the MPA and relies solely on rating fees to sustain its operations.
-The submission rates have not been adjusted in 15 years despite substantial increases to overhead costsoperational expenses.
 This modest increase to submission rates will ensure CARA can continue its critical work.

 What are these increases based on?